syncfusion-content/javascript-docs/js/PivotGrid/Relational-Value-Sorting.md

 api: /api/js/ejpivotgrid
 ---

-# Value Sorting
+# Value sorting

-I> This feature is applicable for the relational datasource.
+I> This feature is applicable for the relational data source.

-Value sorting allows you to sort columns and rows based on value fields.
+The value sorting allows you to sort columns and rows based on value fields.

 The headers of the column to be sorted are given in the [`headerText`](/api/js/ejpivotgrid#members:valueSortSettings-headerText) property under [`valueSortSettings`](/api/js/ejpivotgrid#members:valueSortSettings) in field wise order, separated by a string.
 The string which is used to separate the headers is given in the [`headerDelimiters`](/api/js/ejpivotgrid#members:valueSortSettings-headerDelimiters) property.
 Also, you can sort the column by clicking the column header.
 By clicking the same header once again, will reverse the sorting direction.
 The sorting operation is performed by this property [`sortOrder`](/api/js/ejpivotgrid#members:valueSortSettings-sortOrder)